swadloon-org/swadloon/packages/ze-design-website/src/docs/en.ux-design.md

 # Getting started

-This is the home of CDPQ design team's documentation.
-This is the home of CDPQ design team's documentation.
+This is the home of Ze design team's documentation.
+This is the home of Ze design team's documentation.

 ## UX